Optimizely (Episerver) vs. Enonic

 In Enonic you decide the location of a content in a logical tree structure.
 Once the blog post draft is created, you can navigate through fields systematically, before saving, previewing, and finally publishing:

 If your focus is on building services and content, or running things headlessly, Enonic might be the preferred choice.
-Enonic can easily integrate with best of breed tools for personalisation, A/B testing, SEO optimisation, and so on.
-Also, Enonic is open source and offers more flexibility and speedy development with fast solutions and the newest technology.
+It integrates well with best-of-breed tools for personalization, A/B testing, SEO optimisation, and more—and remains open-source with a modern developer experience and AI capabilities.
+Enonic has an active release cadence and responsive security patching.